isomerpages/nlb-biblioasia/_holding-area/Singapore’s Armenian Church Survived Close to 180 years, Singapore’s Armenian Community Did Not.md

 This was not the start of regular services though.
 In fact, the priest who came, the Surabaya-based Father Aristakes Mirzaian, was only able to be in Singapore after an Armenian woman in Surabaya established a fund to enable him to travel outside his parish to serve Armenians in the region.

-Three years later, in May 1957, the _Straits Time_s reported that the first Divine Liturgy in 30 years to be celebrated by a bishop would take place.
+Three years later, in May 1957, the _Straits Times_ reported that the first Divine Liturgy in 30 years to be celebrated by a bishop would take place.
 Monsignor Tereniz Poladian flew in from Beirut to do so.
 “On Sunday, the Colony’s community of about 70 will attend a long-awaited pontifical service.
 The church which has been renovated at the cost of about $20,000, has just been completely refurnished.
 A choir of eight has been practising for the past two weeks for the big occasion.”[^24]

 #### **Preserving the Church**